Rocky Fielding

-Michael "Rocky" Fielding (born 5 August 1987) is a British former professional boxer.
+Michael "Rocky" Fielding (born 5 August 1987) is a British professional boxer.
 He held the WBA (Regular) super-middleweight title in 2018.
-At regional level, he held the Commonwealth super-middleweight title twice between 2013 and 2017, and the British super-middleweight title in 2017.
+Fielding held the Commonwealth super-middleweight title twice between 2013 and 2017, and the British super-middleweight title in 2017.

 Biography

 Born in Liverpool, Merseyside, Rocky was originally named Michael, but owing to his 10 lbs birth weight his father nicknamed him 'The Rock'.

 Amateur career

 Rocky started out boxing in Stockbridge ABC, as an amateur and reached the 2007 & 2008 ABA Light Heavyweight finals whilst boxing out of Rotunda ABC.
-He was unbeaten until he met Chris 'Big Mamma' Cook who knocked him out in 1 round.
+He was unbeaten until he met Chris Cook who knocked him out in one round.

 Professional career

-He turned professional in 2010 and after winning his first three professional bouts as a light heavyweight, Fielding was offered the chance to drop down a weight to take part in The Super Middleweight Prizefighter Series after Kenny Anderson pulled out at short notice.
+Fielding turned professional in 2010 and after winning his first three professional bouts as a light-heavyweight, he was offered the chance to drop down in weight to take part in the super-middleweight Prizefighter Series after Kenny Anderson pulled out at short notice.
 Fielding went on to win the tournament causing a stoppage in each of his three fights and becoming the first boxer in a Prizefighter series to do so.

-On 6 October 2012, Fielding defeated Carl Dilks earning the vacant English Super Middleweight title.
-Rocky defended his English Super Middleweight title against Wayne Reed on the Bellew v Chelimba undercard, he dropped Reed three times in this fight and won via technical knockout in the 6th round.
-Next up was Polish fighter Michal Nieroda.
-Rocky completely dominated the fight.
-It ended in 59 seconds as Rocky landed several body shots sending down Nieroda for the 10 count.
+On 6 October 2012 at Liverpool Olympia, Fielding defeated Carl Dilks to win the vacant English super-middleweight title.
+Rocky defended his title against Wayne Reed on the Bellew v Chelimba undercard, he dropped Reed three times in this fight and won via technical knockout in the suxth round.

-On 21 September 2013, at The Liverpool Olympia, Rocky defeated Mohammed Akrong with a first round stoppage to win the vacant Commonwealth Super Middleweight Title.
-On 23 October 2013, Fielding defended his Commonwealth title against Luke Blackledge.
-Rocky knocked out Luke Blackledge with a left hook 2:32 into the 1st round, retaining his Commonwealth title.
+On 21 September 2013 at Liverpool Olympia, Fielding defeated Mohammed Akrong with a first round stoppage to win the vacant Commonwealth super-middleweight title.

+On 23 October 2013, he defended his title against Luke Blackledge, knocking out his opponent with a left hook 2:32 into the first round.

-On 7 November 2015 Fielding took on the highly rated Callum Smith at the Echo Arena in an all Liverpool affair but was defeated in the first round by a TKO.
-Fielding rebuilt his career with some good wins, and on 22 April 2017 beat John Ryder by a controversial split decision for the British title.
-Five months later Fielding defended the British title and regained the Commonwealth title, which had been lost on the scales a few years earlier, with a devastating first round knockout of the Scotsman David Brophy.
+On 7 November 2015 Fielding took on fellow Liverpudlian Callum Smith at the Echo Arena in their home city for the vacant British super-middleweight title but lost in the first round by technical knockout.

+On 22 April 2017 at the Echo Arena he defeated John Ryder by split decision to win the vacant British super-middleweight title.
+Five months later on 30 September 2017, again at the Echo Arena, Fielding defended the British title and regained the Commonwealth title, which he lost on the scales a few years earlier, with a first round knockout of David Brophy.